What's Required to Open a Hard Drive Safely

 How much does clean room data recovery cost?

-At Rossmann Repair Group, a head swap requiring open-drive work under our ULPA clean bench costs $1,200 to $1,500.
-Corporate labs that operate room-scale ISO Class 5 cleanrooms routinely quote $3,000 to $7,000 for the same procedure.
+At Rossmann Repair Group, a head swap requiring open-drive work under our ULPA clean bench costs $1,200–$1,500.
+A room-scale ISO Class 5 cleanroom adds facility overhead before the drive reaches the bench.
 The engineering work performed on the drive is identical.
-The price difference covers facility overhead, marketing budgets, and advertising costs that can exceed $150 per click on Google Ads.
+Extra facility overhead and advertising do not create better outcomes for your data.

 Can a clean bench prevent a head crash during recovery?